Helpful tips for the first time trekker in Nepal

 1. Start easy.

 As exotic as a 16 day trek to Everest base camp sounds, take it easy if this is your first time making an extended hiking trip and travelling to a developing nation.
 We usually advise first-timers to take a shorter trek in the lower elevations, such as in the Annapurna region.
-It will be no less challenging with all the uphill and downhill walking but with a generous supply of oxygen.
+However, it will be no less challenging with all the uphill and downhill walking but with a generous supply of oxygen.
 You will pass through extravagant villages, farms with extravagant mountain views making up for the physical effort.

 2. Book with a tour company or go independent